catamphetamine/read-excel-file/README.md

   * Custom type:
     * A function that receives a cell value and returns a parsed value.
 If the value is invalid, it should throw an error with the error message set to the error code.

-Sidenote: When converting cell values to object properties, by default, it skips all `null` values (skips all empty cells).
-That's for simplicity.
-In some edge cases though, it may be required to keep all `null` values for all the empty cells.
-For example, that's the case when updating data in an SQL database from an XLSX spreadsheet using Sequelize ORM library that requires a property to explicitly be `null` in order to clear it during an `UPDATE` operation.
-To keep all `null` values, pass `includeNullValues: true` option when calling `readXlsxFile()`.
+#### Note on missing columns or empty cells

+When converting cell values to object properties, by default, it skips any missing columns or empty cells, which means that property values for such cells will be `undefined`.
+To be more specific, first it interprets any missing columns as if those columns existed but had empty cells, and then it interprets all empty cells as `undefined`s in the output objects.

+In some cases thought that default behavior is not appropriate.

+For example, spreadsheet data might be used to update an SQL database using Sequelize ORM library, and Sequelize completely ignores any `undefined` values.
+In order for Sequelize to set a certain field value to `NULL` in the database, it must be passed as `null` rather than `undefined`.

+So for Sequelize use case, property values for any missing columns should stay `undefined` but property values for any empty cells should be `null`.
+That could be achieved by passing two parameters to `read-excel-file`: `schemaPropertyValueForMissingColumn: undefined` and `schemaPropertyValueForEmptyCell: null`.

+An additional option that could be passed in that case would be `schemaPropertyShouldSkipRequiredValidationForMissingColumn: (column, { object }) => true`: it would skip `required` validation for columns that're missing from the spreadsheet.

+There's also a legacy parameter `includeNullValues: true` that could be replaced with the following combination of parameters:
+* `schemaPropertyValueForMissingColumn: null`
+* `schemaPropertyValueForEmptyCell: null`
+* `getEmptyObjectValue = () => null`

 #### `errors`